gtiosclub/gtios.club/tutorials/table-view/part2.md

 ---
+layout: tutorial_pages
+part: 2
-title: Part 2 - Setting up your Table View in Interface Builder
+title: Setting up your Table View in Interface Builder
-permalink: table-view-part2.html
+permalink: /table-view-part-2/
-sidebar: tutorials
 ---

 Open your `Main.storyboard`.
 We start with a blank canvas: